axonops/terraform-provider-axonops/docs/data-sources/pagerduty_integration.md

 # axonops_pagerduty_integration (Data Source)

+Reads a PagerDuty integration.

-Reads an existing PagerDuty integration from AxonOps.
-Use this data source to reference integration details when configuring `axonops_alert_route` resources that target an integration managed outside of the current Terraform root module.
+Use this data source to reference an existing PagerDuty integration when configuring `axonops_alert_route` resources that target an integration managed outside of the current Terraform root module.

 ## Example Usage